philosolog/philosolog.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-hi! i'm a current high school senior and yeah i'm working on projects and stuff.
+hi! right now, i'm probably working on projects and stuff.. and listening to spotify.

 i like pure math and competitive programming! as a future undergrad, i'd like to pursue research in computational neuroscience..